ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 execute_clist
   Whether to execute the generated CLIST.

-  This option is only applicable when :emphasis:`state=purge`.
+  This option is only applicable when *state=purge*.

-  When set to :literal:`true`\ , the module generates the CLIST, removes the safety :literal:`EXIT` statement, and executes the DELUSER/DELGROUP commands.
+  When set to ``true``, the module generates the CLIST, removes the safety ``EXIT`` statement, and executes the DELUSER/DELGROUP commands.

-  When set to :literal:`false`\ , the module generates the CLIST but does not execute it.
+  When set to ``false``, the module generates the CLIST but does not execute it.

   This option is useful for reviewing the purge commands before execution.